 - to continue to develop our environmental mission statement through open dialogue with fellow professionals within and beyond the company;

-- to inform our partner companies, service providers and suppliers about the binding nature of our environmental mission statement.
+- to inform our partner companies, business partners and suppliers about the binding nature of our environmental mission statement.

 Furthermore, GIZ has committed itself to continuously improving environmental performance at its Eco Management and Audit Scheme (EMAS) locations.